MakoMori2023/Visual-Detection-Python/ReadMe.md

 5. Ensure the model file names and paths are consistent with the model_path configuration in config.yaml

+6. Start with type `python ./main.py` in the project directory.

 Visual Detection Python Project.
 Copyright (C) Akira Amatsume This program comes with ABSOLUTELY NO WARRANTY; for details see LICENSE.
 This is free software, and you are welcome to redistribute it under certain conditions.